Ambulance chasing

-Ambulance chasing also known as barratry or capping is an American term which refers to a lawyer soliciting for clients at a disaster site.
+Ambulance chasing, also known as barratry or capping, is an American term that refers to a lawyer soliciting for clients at a disaster site.
 The term "ambulance chasing" comes from the stereotype of lawyers who follow ambulances to the emergency room to find clients.
 "Ambulance chaser" is used as a derogatory term for a personal injury lawyer.
 Ambulance chasing is also associated with runners and cappers, non-attorneys who are hired by lawyers to seek out client leads (such as through trawling social media feeds or directly soliciting the attorneys' services towards victims).

 History

 In 1881, Edward Watkin of the South Eastern Railway (England) complained about attorneys who solicited business from passengers after accidents:

 We had an accident, I may tell you, at Forrest-hill two years ago.
 Well, there was a gentleman—an attorney in the train.
-He went round to all the people in the train and gave them his card; and, having distributed all the cards in his card-case, he went round and expressed extreme regret to the others that he could not give them a card; but he gave them his name as ‘So and So,’ his place was in ‘Such a street,’ and the ‘No, So and So’ in the City.
+He went round to all the people in the train and gave them his card; and, having distributed all the cards in his card-case, he went round and expressed extreme regret to the others that he could not give them a card; but he gave them his name as ‘So and So’, his place was in ‘Such a street’, and the ‘No, So and So’ in the City.
 That was touting for business.

 "Now, there is a very admirable body called the 'Law Association, Watkin added.
 "Why does not the Law Association take hold of cases of that kind?"